TABLE OF CONTENT

 Eligibility to Make Child Victim Claims

-The initial step towards claiming compensation for a child is to meet the criteria for a claim.
+The initial step towards claiming compensation for a child is to meet the criteria for a claim The claims can be made by a parent or a guardian on the behalf of a child.
+They can also make a claim on their own once they reach the age of 18 years.
 For the child to be qualified for claim,

-- He has to have been a victim of a violent crime, assault or abuse.
+- They must be a victim of a violent crime, assault or abuse and been harmed by it.

-- Parents have immediately reported it to the police.
+- Their parents have immediately reported it to the police even if the claim is made later.

-- Ensure that all the medical records and reports are well documented.
+- All their medical records and reports are well documented.

-- The child has suffered harm in the last two years.
+- They have suffered harm within the duration of the last two years.

 ‘‘The general rule is that the application must be made within two years of the date of the incident.
 The time limit may be waived where this is considered to be reasonable and in the interests of justice.